The page has been translated by Gen AI.

 Figure.
 Network connection using Transit Gateway

-In the case of an organization that has multiple VPCs, you need to establish an IP address plan at the VPC level in order to design the overall network architecture.
+For organizations that have multiple VPCs, an IP address plan must be established at the VPC level to design the overall network architecture.

-Both left and right have three VPCs configured on the Samsung Cloud Platform, and in both cases the connections are set up to allow private communication between VPCs.
+Both the left and right sides have three VPCs configured on the Samsung Cloud Platform, and in both cases the connections are set up to allow private communication between the VPCs.

-In contrast, Transit Gateway allows multiple VPCs to be managed as a single configuration.
+In contrast, Transit Gateway enables you to manage multiple VPCs as a single configuration.

 Connect three VPCs to a single Transit Gateway and configure routing between the three VPCs.